 Energy or power dissipation is key when selecting a damper or shock-absorbing device.
 The size and characteristics of the device are based on these inputs, so it is generally the first consideration to make.

 Dynamic spring rate and damping are the two biggest considerations when selecting an isolator.
-These characteristics will define the natural frequency (sometimes referred to as resonant frequency) of the isolation system and are important in achieving the desired performance.
+These characteristics will define the natural frequency (sometimes referred to as resonant frequency) of the isolation system and are important in achieving the target performance.